 1. Stop Interfering

-If we allow our children to simply play without our rules or expectations (i.e., that a cow figurine represents a cow and nothing else), we encourage their imagination, creativity, and spontaneity.
+If we allow our children to play without our rules or expectations (i.e., that a cow figurine represents a cow and nothing else), we encourage their imagination, creativity, and spontaneity.
 The toy is only ever the “vehicle” to express their needs.
 Our kids don’t need fancy things or a million rules.
 They only need their imaginations!
 When we interfere or create too many rules about how our children can play, it limits their capacity to explore and express what is happening internally.
-Instead of focusing on what they are playing with or how instead focus on the story they are telling, the emotions they are expressing, or the issue they are resolving.
+Instead of focusing on what and how they are playing, focus on the story they are telling, their emotions, or the issue they are resolving.

 It’s also tempting to jump in if they are frustrated.
 You can certainly soothe them and offer opportunities to try again.
 But don’t rush to save them and show them the “right” way.
-It deprives them of the opportunity to fix it themselves and feel the sense of pride when they do.
-“I can see you are really frustrated by that toy, it’s okay to place it down and come and try again later” or “I can see you are struggling.
+It deprives them of the opportunity to fix it themselves and feel pride.
+“I can see you are frustrated by that toy; it’s okay to place it down and come and try again later,” or “I can see you are struggling.
 What is the tricky bit for you?
-And what do you think we can do to make it easier, or do things differently next time?”
-Also, if you rush to fix things, your child will be reliant on you while they play.
-They will learn that they aren’t capable and that they need you or another person to jump in and make things better.
+And what do you think we can do to make it easier or do things differently next time?”
+Also, if you rush to fix things, your child will rely on you while playing.
+They will learn they aren’t capable and need you or another person to jump in and improve things.

 2. Fill Their Cup First

-We need to ensure our children’s physical and emotional needs are being met before they can play independently.
+We must ensure our children’s physical and emotional needs are met before they can play independently.
 Have they had a snack?
 Are they well-rested?
 Are they in a fairly balanced or neutral mood?
 If we have met their needs, they are less likely to need to stop and ask us to join in.
-They are also less likely to stop their play because they have some kind of need we/they haven’t met.
+They are also less likely to quit their play because they have a need we/they haven’t met.

 3. Set Up Their Environment

 When it comes to their play environment, less is more.
 Don’t give them a million toys to choose from; otherwise, they can tend to flit from one activity to the next.
 Or they can become overwhelmed by the choices and play with nothing through indecision.
 Also, you can rotate their toys!
-Every few weeks, pack the current toys away and bring out some new ones.
+Pack the current toys away every few weeks and bring some new ones.
 It keeps the excitement without having to buy new toys all the time.
 And they will be able to explore/play with the same toys for longer because they don’t use them all the time.

 Strewing is a way of setting up a tableau or scene for your child to come across and explore.
 We don’t want to force them to play in a certain way.
 And you certainly don’t have to tell them or encourage them to play with their toys.
-But set up an appealing scene for them so they want to go and play using their own free will.
+But set up an appealing scene for them, so they want to play using their free will.
 They will want to play (without your encouragement) because they are excited and interested.
 It might be a dump truck and some rocks set up on a rug.
-It could be a doctor’s kit and a baby doll sat on a beanbag/cushion.
+It could be a doctor’s kit and a baby doll sitting on a beanbag/cushion.

 4. Practice Makes Perfect

 You might set up or “strew” some toys to engage their interest and see if they naturally want to play independently.
-That way the decision to play independently is their own and not you forcing them to do it.
-You want to entice them and intrigue them so that they can’t help but want to go and play.
+That way, the decision to play independently is their own, not you forcing them to do it.
+You want to entice and intrigue them so that they cannot help but want to go and play.

-Try and set up some time each day where you encourage independent play, and increase the time as they become more comfortable playing independently.
-The time frame will also depend on their concentration level, so don’t force them if they can’t retain focus or are becoming distressed.
+Try and set up some time each day to encourage independent play, and increase the time as they become more comfortable playing independently.
+The time frame will also depend on their concentration level, so don’t force them if they cannot focus or are becoming distressed.
 We want playtime to be fun, not something to endure.

-Although independent play is important, playing independently doesn’t mean they have to play alone, although your child might prefer this.
+Although independent play is important, playing independently doesn’t mean they have to play alone, although your child might prefer it.
 Take their emotional cues to see how comfortable they are and meet their needs accordingly.
-Your child might like you nearby, but they can still be playing independently, even with you nearby.
+Your child might like you nearby, but they can still play independently, even with you nearby.

-The whole aim of independent play is to allow your child to work at his or her own pace to process and explore the things that are important to them.
-The process of play builds those skills, which I mentioned earlier, like imagination, problem-solving, etc. However, there is also a benefit to caregivers in that you also get a chance to take a break for a few minutes.
+The whole aim of independent play is to allow your child to work at their own pace to process and explore the things that are important to them.
+The process of play builds skills I mentioned earlier, like imagination, problem-solving, etc. However, there is also a benefit to caregivers in that you can take a break for a few minutes.

-Having time where we each explore our own needs is important in self-care and respect for our own emotions.
-This acknowledgment of each other’s desire for time alone or time to process our day can help build strong and mutually respectful relationships.
-So try these tips and see whether you can introduce some more independent play at your house.
+Having time where we each explore our needs is important in self-care and respect for our emotions.
+Acknowledging each other’s desire for time alone or to process our day can help build strong and mutually respectful relationships.
+So try these tips and introduce some more independent play at your house.